Skip to content

 Infertility

-Menopause-like Symptoms
+Menopause-Like Symptoms

-• Night Sweats: Excessive sweating during sleep.
+• Night sweats (excessive sweating during sleep).

-• Vaginal Dryness: Decreased lubrication leading to discomfort during intercourse.
+• Vaginal dryness and discomfort during intercourse.

 How Is High FSH Diagnosed?